image: Mariko Reed for Klopf Architecture

 Our primary design charge became “First, do no harm.”
 This dictum, from Hippocrates’ 400 B.C.E. text “Of the Epidemics”, would prove ironic given the timing of the global pandemic and its impact on the project’s cost and schedule.
 Our challenge was to protect the design integrity of the home while adding a substantial amount of space to make the home viable for a young family with three children.

-Finally, we added a prime bedroom suite tucked behind a new board-formed concrete wall.
+We added a prime bedroom suite tucked behind a new board-formed concrete wall.
 Taking inspiration from the home’s existing concrete block walls, our addition peeks out behind the new wall –referential but deferential.
 Despite the addition’s deference, we wanted the roof to have its own distinct character, with the lightness of the clerestory windows balancing the heaviness of the original roofline.
 Whenever possible, views through the space frame the iconic roof scuppers as they touch down to the ground.
 The design strategy is to let our modern interventions shine but with the mindset of “What would Mr. Green do?”

 images: Ayla Christman